SeedWebs/seed-social/readme.txt

 == Changelog ==

+= 1.0.0 =
+* Change to new FB Share URL
+* Increase the priority to avoid conflct with Page Bullder by SiteOrigin

 = 0.9.2 =
 * First public version.

 == Upgrade Notice ==

+= 1.0.0 =
+Change to new FB Share URL and support Page Bullder by SiteOrigin

 = 0.9.2 =
 Just start basic functions.